Frederick-S/sp-list-query/README.md

 # SPSiteDataQuery.js
-JavaScript implementation of SPSiteDataQuery class.
+Data query utilities for SharePoint.

 ## Usage
+### SPSiteDataQuery
 ### Properties
 #### webUrl
 The this property to specify which web site to include in the query.